rjbgoudie/mngr/README.md

    back the results up so carefully.

-The location of the directory where the analysis is run is set by the option mngr_run_path.
+The location of the directory where the analysis is run is set by the option mngr_dir_run.
 This should be a function that converts $GIT_TOPLEVEL to the equivalant run directory.
 By default $HOME/path/to/$GIT_TOPLEVEL/ will be converted to $HOME/run/$GIT_TOPLEVEL.